Schepp/schepp.dev/posts/ad-integration-in-2020.md

 One thing you need to know though with `position: sticky`-elements which is not mentioned a lot around the internets, is that it stops working the moment one of the ancestors uses `overflow: hidden`.
 It turned out we had quite had few elements on our page set to `overflow: hidden`, mostly to clear floats or to stop things from exceeding the horizontal boundaries of the page on mobile.
 So we had to refactor these.

-In order to find ad slots that are affected with such a constellation, I created the following snippet which I could run in the browser console:
+In order to find ad slots that are affected with such a constellation, we created the following snippet which we could run in the browser console:

 ```js
 [...document.querySelectorAll('.ad')].forEach((adSlot) => {